This post may contain affiliate links. Please read our disclosure policy.

 How To Make Baked Oatmeal

-These step-by-step photos and instructions help you visualize how to make a single serving of baked oatmeal.
+These step-by-step photos and instructions help you visualize how to make a single serving of baked oats.
 See the recipe below for ingredient amounts and full recipe instructions.

-3. Place your chosen fruit at the bottom of a 5×5-inch baking dish.
+3. Prepare the Dish: Add your chosen fruit to the bottom of a 5×5-inch baking dish, spreading it out evenly.

 Six photos showing how to make baked oatmeal.